-As in the prior year outsourced labour is still being utilised, but their role is now being limited to specific operations related to the development of the mine and ore production.
+As in the prior years outsourced labour is still being utilised, in order to develop the mine and for the extraction of ore.

 Human rights

 Whilst the Company does not have a specific human rights policy, it does have policies such as Equal Opportunities and an Anti-bribery policy that adhere to internationally proclaimed human rights principles.